Mandela Way T-34 Tank: History

 The tank is a former Czechoslovak People's Army tank that is rumoured to have taken part in the suppression of the Prague Spring uprising in 1968.
 Following the "Velvet Revolution" and the dissolution of Czechoslovakia, it was decommissioned and sold, and was used as a prop in the making of the 1995 film Richard III in London.
 On completion of the film, it was bought in 1995 by Russell Gray, a local scrap dealer, for £7,000 as a present for his son.
 He had previously failed to secure planning permission from Southwark Council to redevelop a vacant plot of land that he owned; and so, in an act of humorous protest, he placed the tank on the site, with its gun turret turned towards the council offices.
-He had previously allegedly obtained permission for the installation of a "tank" there, assumed by council officials to mean a septic tank.
+He had previously allegedly obtained planning permission for the installation of a "tank" there, assumed by council officials to mean a septic tank.

 The tank is nicknamed after the South African anti-apartheid activist James "Stompie" Seipei.

-It was removed for restoration by its owner, on 4 January 2022, who said that "it might be a week, it might be two years".
+It was removed for restoration on 4 January 2022 by its owner, who said that "it might be a week, it might be two years".
 In an interview the next year, the owner said he was unsure if the tank would ever be returned to the corner, as the graffiti did not respect "its value as a piece of military history".